-What Is MAP Pricing?
+What Is MAP Retail Pricing?

-MAP pricing is the set of prices that a manufacturer or brand establishes for its products below which the company tries to influence its resale partners not to advertise.
+MAP retail pricing is the set of prices that a manufacturer or brand establishes for its products below which the company tries to influence its resale partners not to advertise.
 Let’s unpack that definition, starting with the two operative words: advertise and influence.

-MAP pricing relates only to “advertised” prices (the “A” in Minimum Advertised Pricing), because the policy does not extend to the retailer’s actual resale price.
+MAP pricing relates only to “advertised” prices (the “A” in Minimum Advertised Pricing) because the policy does not extend to the retailer’s actual resale price.

-The thinking behind this approach is that, while a retailer is free to negotiate privately with end-user customers and actually sell a brand’s products for any price it wants, the entire resale channel has an interest in keeping publicly advertised prices of that brand’s products at or above a certain minimum levels.
+The thinking behind this approach is that, while a retailer is free to negotiate privately with end-user customers and actually sell a brand’s products for any price it wants, the entire resale channel has an interest in keeping publicly advertised prices of that brand’s products at or above a certain minimum level.

 There are several strategic reasons that a brand would want to keep its advertised prices above a minimum level, and to keep these minimum prices consistent across its entire resale channel.
 For example:

 - MAP pricing can help preserve retailers’ margins.

 - MAP pricing can help protect the brick-and-mortar and specialty retail partners who may not be able to compete on price with online-only retailers.